hpi-schul-cloud/schulcloud-mobile-android/architecture.md

 #### Progress dialog

-Showing an indeterminate progress dialog is as simple as wrapping a `suspend`-function with `withProgressDialog`, passing a string or string resource shown in the dialog to inform the user.
+Showing an indeterminate progress dialog is as simple as wrapping a `suspend`-function with [`withProgressDialog`][DialogUtils], passing a string or string resource shown in the dialog to inform the user.

 ```kotlin
 withProgressDialog("Downloading file") {